Ghini/ghini.desktop/doc/peptalk.rst

 helps off-line identification
 .............................

-Bauble allows you associate pictures to physical plants, this can help recognize the plant in case a sticker is lost, or help taxonomic identification if a taxonomist is not available at all times.
+Ghini allows you associate pictures to physical plants, this can help recognize the plant in case a sticker is lost, or help taxonomic identification if a taxonomist is not available at all times.

 exports and reports
 ...................

-Bauble will let you export a report in whatever textual format you need.
+Ghini will let you export a report in whatever textual format you need.
 It uses a powerful templating engine named 'mako', which will allow you export the data in a selection to whatever format you need.
 Once installed, a couple of examples are available in the mako subdirectory.